JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 Then 2025 happened.

-900 min of LISTENING to a podcast makes you be the top...5%? really?
+Where 900 min of LISTENING to a podcast makes you be the top...5%?

+Really?

 Have you tried more tools than actually shipped projects?

 This year yes, but I have changed the tendency.

 I believe the ratio can be... ~100 posts with new tools : 10 gh repos with sample projects

 Not all the content is indexed in the same way across engines and you can miss valuable info.